romainrbr/flipchair/GITHUB_CHANGELOG.md

 * Make Launcher3 colour more accurate to upstream Android 16
 * ProvideComposeSheetHandler now have expressive blur
 * Lawnchair Settings now uses Material 3 Expressive
-* Animate keyboard on/off state on app drawer search (Try enabling automatically show keyboard in app drawer settings and swipe up and down or directly tap “Apps list” in popup menu)
+* Animate keyboard on/off state on app drawer search (Try enabling automatically show keyboard in app drawer settings and swipe up and down or directly tap “Apps list” in popup menu) -> (Backported to Lawnchair 15)
 * Add LeakCanary check to all debug variant of the application

 #### Fixes